devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 This marks the end of my introduction to streams.
 It can be a challenging topic wrap your head around at first so if you still feel like you want to learn more I can highly recommend this article by Didier Boelens [[@boelensFlutterReactiveProgramming2018]](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/) or this 8-minute tutorial video by the Flutter Team [[@googlellcDartStreams2019]](https://www.youtube.com/watch?v=nQBpOIHE4eE&list=PLjxrf2q8roU2HdJQDjJzOeO6J3FoFLWr2&index=17&t)

 ## Side Note on Communication with the Web
-I just wanted to end this chapter by showing you how the API Data-Provider of Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen) actually looks like and give some input of why it looks the way it does:
+I just wanted to end this chapter by showing you how the API class of Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen) actually looks like and give some input of why it looks the way it does:

 ```dart
 import 'dart:convert';